-Lastly, after elaborating all the elements of a musical work, even if some of them are worked on a rather unconscious way, the composer should try to reconsider all general concepts inscribed in the broad lists I mentioned at the beginning of my exposition, since a masterpiece must imply also extra-musical meanings in order to last and survive over the rigorous sieve of History.
-Musicians are connecting points between past and future, in both senses of connections; resonances of past and anticipation of future.
-What sense does it make to perform Bach after Glenn Gould?
-A rather difficult task for pianists, I would say - but any new performance is legitimate, since by engaging in it interpreters extend resonances of past works into the present.
-Composers, on the other hand, have a greater responsibility towards the future.
+After elaborating all the elements of a musical work, even if some of them are worked on a rather unconscious way, the composer should then try to reconsider all general concepts inscribed in the broad lists I mentioned at the beginning of my exposal, since a masterpiece must imply also extra-musical meanings in order to last and survive over the rigorous sieve of History.
+Musicians are connecting points between past and future, and this in both senses of connections: resonances of past and anticipation of future.
+What sense does it make if one performs Bach after Glenn Gould?
+A rather difficult task for pianists, I would say.
+But any new performance is legitimated, since by doing so interpreters extend resonances of past works in the present.
+Composers, on the other hand, have a greater responsibility towards future.
 They remain avant-garde poles, may we agree or not with this term.
-They carry society's locomotives looking forward.
+They carry societies locomotives looking forward.
 They anticipate new ideas.
-In this sense, composers may be "pretentious", if they wish to be qood composers.
+In this sense, composers may be "pretentious", if they wish to be good composers.
 If not, please allow me to say: try other occupations in life!
 Firemen, taxi drivers, engineers and physicians are also very important for our societies!
-But if a taxi driver has not so many things to speculate about, in cases such as the work of a physician or of a physicist, which involves research, the lemma of Ezra Pound remains valid: "Make it new".
-For as Freud once pointed out so well, even if referring to the sexual speculations of a child: "Nur die Neuheit kann die Bedingung des Genusses sein", that is: "Only the Novelty can be the condition of pleasure"!
+But if a taxi driver has no much things to speculate around, in those cases such as the work of a physician or of a physicist, which implies researches, the lemma of Ezra Pound remains valid: "Make it new".
+For as Freud once pointed out so well, even if referring to the anal speculations of a child: "Nur die Neuheit kann die Bedingung des Genusses sein", that is: "Only the Novelty can be the condition of pleasure"!

 Novelty means renewed old meanings.
-If everyone acquires such consciousness, maybe some day I can have a good chance to come to a doctor, restore the health of my ears and become free of my perturbing tinnitus!
+If everyone acquires such consciousness, maybe some day I can have a good chance to come to a doctor, restore the health of my ears and become free of my perturbing tinnitus.
+Thank you very much for your patience!